Explore the UK legal position and main issues employers face when dealing with race discrimination in the workplace

 - alleged that the discriminator or any other person has committed an act which would amount to a contravention of the Equality Act 2010.

-or, if the discriminator knows that the person victimised intends to do any of the above.
+Victimisation may also occur if the discriminator knows that the person victimised intends to do any of the above.

-The Equality Act 2010 makes it clear there is no longer a need to use a comparator to measure the treatment of the ‘victim’ with another person who has not made or supported a complaint under the Act.
+The Equality Act 2010 makes it clear there is no need to use a comparator to measure the treatment of the ‘victim’ with another person who has not made or supported a complaint under the Act.

 If an employee is in any way being treated differently because they supported a claim raised by a fellow employee, then this may well amount to victimisation.
 It is not necessary for the employee claiming victimisation in these circumstances to be a member of an ethnic minority etc themselves.